In Our Lifetime (Marvin Gaye album): Conception

 In 1979, Marvin Gaye found himself at a professional and personal low ebb.
 Two years without a hit since "Got to Give It Up", he had released the commercially unsuccessful Here, My Dear, which then alienated critics and fans alike for the musician's take on his personal life including his troubling marriage to Anna Gordy, which had ended in divorce a couple years before.
 Following that divorce, Gaye married his longtime girlfriend Janis in October 1977.
 Janis Gaye later filed for legal separation citing mental abuse throughout their marriage.
 Janis had been the inspiration behind Gaye's 1976 album, I Want You.
-That year, Gaye decided to reestablish his pop audience, first releasing a slightly autobiographical disco song he titled "Ego Tripping Out", in which he lyrically explained his larger-than-life ego and masked it with personal doubt ("turn the fear into energy/'cause the toot and the smoke won't fulfill the need").
+That year, Gaye decided to reestablish his pop audience, and later released a slightly autobiographical 1979 disco song he titled "Ego Tripping Out" in which he lyrically explained his larger-than-life ego and masked it with personal doubt and his desire to change his ways ("turn the fear into energy/'cause the toot and the smoke won't fulfill the need").
 Gaye debuted the song while appearing on Dinah Shore's Dinah & Friends, with the performance later being featured on the DVD, Marvin Gaye - The Real Thing: In Performance 1964-1981.

 Test pressing artwork for the cancelled release of Love Man.

 The song was supposed to be the leading track off Gaye's next album, a disco-styled album he titled Love Man, with tracks he had recorded at his recording studio complex.
 However, the album was put on hold as Gaye, now facing a $4.5 million debt with the IRS, went out on a half-hearted world tour to alleviate his debts.
-Gaye's heart, however, wasn't in the tour, and midway through after a mildly receptive show in Japan and performances in Hawaii, he abandoned the tour, which led to musicians in his band as well as concert promoters suing Gaye for thousands of dollars on reneging on the contract.
+Midway through after a mildly receptive show in Japan and performances in Hawaii, he abandoned the tour, which led to musicians in his band as well as concert promoters suing Gaye for thousands of dollars on reneging on the contract.
 For weeks, Gaye secluded himself in a bread van on the beach in Maui while still struggling from his now-crippling cocaine addiction.
 However, desperate for a fix, he called his mother Alberta and asked her to give away earrings he had bought her in exchange for money to buy cocaine.
 He had also gone so far to ask friends such as Smokey Robinson and Stevie Wonder for money, but neither complied.
 Around this time, Gaye's lawyer advised him to file for voluntary bankruptcy, later resulting in the shutdown of his recording studio, which further depressed Gaye.